pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 - [About DNS](#heading--about-dns)
 - [About other network elements](#heading--other-network-elements)

-This material can be read from beginning to end, or you can skip to sections where you feel you might need more clarity.
-Just remember that a good understanding of these fundamentals will make it much easier for you to efficiently lay out and debug MAAS networks.

 [note]
-While some standard networking concepts, such as PXE booting, RPC, subnets, power drivers, and proxies are not unique to MAAS, they are used in a unique way by MAAS.
-You can find this customised introductory material about these concepts in the article entitled "[About MAAS networking](/t/about-networking/5084)".
+While some standard networking concepts, such as PXE booting, RPC, subnets, power drivers, and proxies are not unique to MAAS, they are sometimes used in a unique way by MAAS -- so we explain these concepts in the article entitled "[About MAAS networking](/t/about-networking/5084)".
 [/note]

 <a href="#heading--about-the-internet"><h2 id="heading--about-the-internet">About the Internet</h2></a>

-We could simply create a hardwired network of computers with wires connecting them, but this isn't efficient.
-The obvious problem is the number of wires; the less obvious problem is the impedance of the wires, which would dampen the signals beyond recognition after a relatively short run of wire.
-The easiest way we've found so far is the Internet infrastructure, more commonly known as an [access-aggregation-core (AAC)](https://www.cisco.com/c/en/us/td/docs/solutions/Enterprise/Data_Center/DC_Infra2_5/DCInfra_2.html) network.
-In practice, AAC looks something like this:
+A network could be nothing more than a bunch of computers connected with wires.
+This isn't efficient or affordable.
+Obviously, many wires are hard to keep straight.
+Also, impedance would dampen the signals after a relatively short run of wire.
+An easier way is the Internet infrastructure, which is an [access-aggregation-core (AAC)](https://www.cisco.com/c/en/us/td/docs/solutions/Enterprise/Data_Center/DC_Infra2_5/DCInfra_2.html) network.
+AAC looks something like this:

 <a href="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg"></a>

-The multiplexing element in such a network is the router.
-The lateral paths aren't theoretical; they exist mostly for performance reasons, like latency, redundancy, cost, and so on.
-This means an AAC network can incorporate lots of redundant loops, informally known a "packet-traps".
+Routers are the multiplexing elements in AAC networks.
+Ladders of lateral paths aren't theoretical; they exist mostly for performance reasons, like latency, redundancy, cost, and so on.
+This means an AAC network incorporates redundant loops or "packet-traps".
 TCP/IP has a dedicated solution for this problem, called ["Time To Live"](https://en.wikipedia.org/wiki/Time_to_live#firstHeading).

-These issues have driven the design of [cloud network architectures](/t/about-cloud-networks/5808) (known as Clos architectures), which address financial and performance impacts of large networks in a much simpler way.
+Issues with ladder networks drove the development of cloud network architectures (also known as Clos architectures), which address financial and performance impacts of large networks in a much simpler way.
+[Cloud networking](/t/about-cloud-networks/5808) is covered elsewhere, and should be next on your reading list.

-[Network switching](https://en.wikipedia.org/wiki/Network_switch#firstHeading) is a very large topic unto itself -- but it's worth catching up if you're weak in this area, since some elements of switching are exposed in MAAS networks.
+[Network switching](https://en.wikipedia.org/wiki/Network_switch#firstHeading) is a very large topic unto itself.
+It's worth catching up if you're weak in this area, since some elements of switching are exposed in MAAS networks.
 Also important to review are [routers](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading), [bridges](https://en.wikipedia.org/wiki/Network_bridge#firstHeading), and bonded NICs, aka [link aggregation](https://en.wikipedia.org/wiki/Link_aggregation#firstHeading).
 All of these come into play every time a MAAS network is modified.

 <details><summary>Network Lore: We borrowed it all from the phone system</summary>

 Most of today's modern networking is a direct translation of the landline telephone system into the digital space.
 Network switching is really just an outgrowth of [crossbar](https://en.wikipedia.org/wiki/Number_Five_Crossbar_Switching_System#firstHeading), which is how local phone calls were "switched" or "routed" to the correct telephone line.
 In most cases, every number dialled closed one more relay, with all seven relays making a connection to the target phone line.

 Small exchanges often "swallowed" dialled digits.
 For example, if every local phone number had the exchange "881", those numbers wouldn't trigger any relays beyond just sending the call to the "881" [frameset](https://en.wikipedia.org/wiki/Distribution_frame#firstHeading).
-In some small exchanges, it wasn't even necessary to dial the exchange -- just the four digits of the phone number -- if the caller had the same exchange.
+In some small exchanges, it wasn't even necessary to dial the exchange, just the four digits of the phone number, if the caller had the same exchange.
 Essentially, these were the early [subnets](https://en.wikipedia.org/wiki/Subnetwork#firstHeading).

 Over time, the increasing density of telephone coverage and self-service long-distance changed all this.
 More wires had to be installed, and repeaters were needed to get signals across longer distances as local exchanges were replaced by centralised exchanges called "central offices" (CO).
 A CO would have frames for 8 or 10 exchanges, essentially serving the same function as today's network routers.